LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 As for any measurement, special attention should be given to training the observers and to using standardized observation protocols to achieve inter-observer reliability.

 Quantitative surveys use standardized, closed questions that lead to quantitative results.
-For questionnaires addressing subjective opinions and feelings, the 5-point Likert scale is often used (“strongly agree”—“agree”—“neither agree nor disagree”—“disagree”—“strongly disagree”).
+For questionnaires addressing subjective opinions and feelings, the 5-point Likert scale is often used ("strongly agree"—"agree"—"neither agree nor disagree"—"disagree"—"strongly disagree").
 The quality of data achieved by questionnaires depends on a thorough formulation of questions and predefined answer categories.
 Each questionnaire should be pretested.
 The available literature should thus be consulted before planning a questionnaire in order to ensure objectivity, reliability, and validity of results.
 If possible, available and validated questionnaires should be reused.